A mom died of covid-19 before making a baby registry. A nurse — and strangers — pitched in.

 “We were young,” he said.
 “There are middle-aged people who get sick.
 You don’t think this would happen to you.”

-Since the vaccine rollout, the virus has hit pregnant people especially hard.
-At least 171 have died from covid-19 as of late September, according to the Centers for Disease Control and Prevention.
-Although those who are expecting are more likely to experience severe illness and death from covid-19, they are also less likely to get vaccinated after unclear recommendations and a lack of safety data.
+Since the vaccine rollout, the virus has hit pregnant Americans especially hard.
+At least 180 have died of covid-19 as of Oct.
+11, according to the Centers for Disease Control and Prevention.
+Although those who are expecting are more likely to experience severe illness and death from covid-19, the disease caused by the virus, they are also less likely to get vaccinated amid unclear recommendations and delayed safety data.

 In Arkansas, vaccination rates have lagged behind several other states.
-About 46 percent of the state’s population is fully vaccinated, according to data compiled by The Post.
+About 46 percent of the state’s population is fully vaccinated, according to data compiled by The Washington Post.

-It was Eric Robison who first felt sick.
+It was Eric who first felt sick.
 He believes he caught the coronavirus at work at a warehouse.

-A day after he experienced the symptoms, his wife tested positive for the virus.
+A day after he experienced symptoms, his wife tested positive for the virus.
 When she stopped feeling Carmen kicking, they rushed to the hospital, he said.

 They regretted not getting vaccinated, he said.
 Both Robison and Schwartz said they hope people who learn of this story get vaccinated.
-Schwartz said that regardless of someone’s vaccine status, it is important to “be cautious and take the virus seriously.”
+Schwartz said that regardless of someone’s vaccination status, it is important to “be cautious and take the virus seriously.”

 “Now, it’s a completely different story,” Robison said.
 “Everywhere I go, double mask, hand sanitizer in my back pocket.
 I’m super serious about it.”

 While Emily was conscious, he wasn’t permitted to be in her hospital room.
 They called and texted, her pleading to see him.
-The last time they got to talk to each other, he watched tears streaming down her face in a video call.
+The last time they got to talk to each other, he watched as tears streamed down her face in a video call.
 She typed questions about her care, asking what was happening.
 She couldn’t speak anymore.

-“The last thing I ever said to her was ‘I love you,’” he said.
+“The last thing I ever said to her was, ‘I love you,’ ” he said.

 After he recovered from covid-19, the hospital allowed him to sit outside her room.
-It became a daily routine: He would wake up, drive to the hospital, keep watch outside her glass-paneled room in the ICU.
-Then, he would go to the NICU to visit his daughter.
-Born premature, Carmen was a mere two pounds and nine ounces.
-She has since grown to five pounds and is expected to be released from the hospital in two weeks.
+It became a daily routine: He would wake up, drive to the hospital, keep watch outside her glass-paneled room in the intensive care unit.
+Then he would go to the NICU to visit his daughter.
+Born premature, Carmen was a mere 2 pounds and 9 ounces.
+She has since grown to 5 pounds and is expected to be released from the hospital in two weeks.

-When he wasn’t in the hospital, he would go home, restlessly lying on their bed alone, feeling hopeless, Robison said.
+When he wasn’t in the hospital, he would go home, lie restlessly on their bed alone, feeling hopeless, Robison said.

-He didn’t fully register when Schwartz called him and asked if she and other nurses could buy his family a gift, he later remembered.
+He didn’t fully register when Schwartz called him and asked whether she and other nurses could buy his family a gift, he later recalled.

 Now, Schwartz calls Robison her “little brother.”
-She has had him come to her house for dinner and helped him with preparing for Carmen.
+She has had him to her house for dinner and helped him prepare to bring Carmen home.

-“I would just hope that if our roles were switched and his story was my story or Emily’s story was my story, that someone would take my husband under their wing,” she said.
+“I would just hope that if our roles were switched and his story was my story, or Emily’s story was my story, that someone would take my husband under their wing,” she said.
 “I want Eric to get as much help as he can get.”

 Many agreed with Schwartz.
-Since hundreds donated to the fundraiser she set up, Robison said he has felt thankful for Schwartz — and the others who carried on her act of generosity.
+Hundreds donated to the fundraiser she set up, and Robison said he feels thankful for Schwartz — and the others who carried on her act of generosity.

 “All the people who have donated to the registry, the GoFundMe, it’s unreal,” he said.
 “I know my wife is looking down and is absolutely thrilled.”